Symptoms After a Membrane Sweep: What to Expect and When to Call Your Doctor

 After a membrane sweep, you might experience several symptoms as your body responds to the procedure.

-It’s common to feel cramping or discomfort in your lower abdomen, similar to menstrual cramps.
-You may also notice light spotting or a change in vaginal discharge, which can be pink or brownish due to the procedure’s impact on the cervix.
+Cramping or discomfort in your lower abdomen is common and often feels similar to menstrual cramps.
+You may also notice light spotting or a change in vaginal discharge, which can appear pink or brownish due to the procedure’s effect on the cervix.

-Some women report increased Braxton Hicks contractions, which are irregular and usually painless.
-Additionally, you might feel a heightened sense of fatigue as your body prepares for labor.
+Some women notice increased Braxton Hicks contractions, which are irregular and usually painless.
+Some women also feel more tired than usual as their body prepares for labor.

-These symptoms typically resolve within a few days, but if you experience severe pain, heavy bleeding, or other concerning signs, it’s important to contact your healthcare provider immediately for further evaluation.
+These symptoms usually clear up within a few days.
+If you experience severe pain, heavy bleeding, or anything that feels off, contact your healthcare provider right away.

 Signs That Labor May Be Approaching